Childhood Asthma: Causes, Symptoms, Treatment and Management

 • Pollution – such as car exhaust fumes and other irritants in the air

-• Weather extremes – hot, cold, damp or thundery
+• Weather extremes – hot, cold, damp, or stormy

 • Exercise

-• Stress and strong emotions such as feeling very upset or over-excited.
+• Stress and strong emotions, such as feeling very upset or excited

-Triggers are personal and one or several of these factors that cause your child’s symptoms to flare up.
+Triggers are personal and one or several of these factors could cause your child’s symptoms to flare up.

 • Coughing – especially if the cough is persistent or keeps coming back